 c) This measurement is obtained according to the following formula based on the "ThpVolDl" and "ThpTimeDl" defined below.
 It is optionally split into subcounters for each QoS level.

-If , ×1000 [kbit/s]
+If UEsThpTimeDl>0, UEsThpVolDlUEsThpTimeDl×1000 [kbit/s]

-If , 0 [kbit/s]
+If UEsThpTimeDl=0, 0 [kbit/s]